barrypolley/RepData_PeerAssessment1/PA1_template.md

 ---

 ### Loading and preprocessing the data
-Assume the data have been downloaded and unzipped into the current working directory.
+Code assumes the data have been downloaded and unzipped into the current working directory.
 The dataset was sourced from the web here:
 [Data set used in this analysis](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip)
 The dataset was downloaded on 8 December 2014.